unicesi/EketalCompiler/test/README.md

 ### 2. About the source code
    Once it has finished, you can check the generated files in Hello-World/src/main/generated-sources/ directory.

-   Once you have installed this project in eclipse, you can create your own sample project of type Eketal in the "New Project" window, this project have a class with the .eketal extension and his own TestClass, all the other classes are generated.
+   Once you have installed this project in eclipse, you can create your own sample project of type REAL in the "New Project" window, this project have a class with the .eketal extension and his own TestClass, all the other classes are generated.

    About the implementation: This example defines the declaration of an automaton, a working group and the events of interest.
 We will look toward the source code of the class to explain each of his statements.